A Caregiver’s Guide to Caring for a Narcissist

 An elderly narcissist is unlikely to change their behavior.
 Psychologists agree that NPD is notoriously difficult to treat, even in young, physically healthy people.

-Thomas admits that caring for a narcissist isn't easy and is likely to, "challenge one to the core of their being," and offers some strategies to help caregivers cope with narcissistic family members:
+Thomas admits that caring for a narcissist isn't easy and is likely to, "challenge one to the core of their being".

 - Do as much as you can to maintain a social life of some sort.